This post was sponsored by Sagebooks. All opinions are mine and mine alone.

 Enjoy the Golden Years while they last – but don’t get too smug.
 Karma is swift and has a mean sense of humor.

 Any Chinese dominance after your kids start school in English is a gift.
 If you’re super diligent and lucky and throw a lot of time, money, and resources at it, your kids will perhaps either tread water or make some headway in their Chinese fluency.
 But if not, be prepared for the utter annihilation of all that you worked so hard for at the beginning.

-It is totally demoralizing.It's not a reasonable expectation to have an almost 5 year old be responsible for learning by himself the 500 most common Chinese characters in children's books.
-Although, if your child is self-directed enough to do so by themselves, I am equal parts impressed and disbelieving so pardon me while I spew some invectives to get it out of my system so I can be adequately happy for you.
+[socialpug_tweet tweet=”If your kid is self-directed enough to #learnchinese by themselves, I am equal parts impressed & disbelieving so pardon me while I spew some invectives to get it out of my system so I can be adequately happy for you. #sagebookshk #teachkidschinese” display_tweet=”It’s not a reasonable expectation to have an almost 5 year old be responsible for learning by himself the 500 most common Chinese characters in children’s books.
+Although, if your child is self-directed enough to do so by themselves, I am equal parts impressed and disbelieving so pardon me while I spew some invectives to get it out of my system so I can be adequately happy for you.”]

 Throw in whatever other crap (such as mid-life crises or just the regular slog of life) and you know what?
 It becomes super difficult to want to make your kids three meals a day (OMG – WHY DO THEY HAVE TO EAT SO OFTEN AND SO UNGRATEFULLY?) let alone expend the effort of teaching your kids Chinese.